 The Needles area of Canyonlands is mostly known for spiky stripy rock formations but it also has a sunken valley known as a graben called Cyclone Canyon which was a cool place to hike.
 This is not made by water erosion like most canyons but by a collapse of underground salt deposits.

-We camped near the banks of the Colorado on the first night.
+We camped near the south bank of the Colorado River on the first night.
 Brian had arranged for a ferry operator to pick us up at 10:00 and take us across.
-They were taking hikers from Moab to the opposite northern shore.
-From there a trail leads steeply up 1000 ft to a place of rock spires called the Dolls House.
-It was made in the 19th century by shepherders to allow their flocks access to the river.
+They were taking hikers from Moab to the opposite northern shore and that all worked out very smoothly.

 Inside The Maze we saw green cottonwood trees for the first time and the character of the landscape was less severe, more gentle.
 There was water!
 Not flowing but emerging in small clear dips in the sand.

 Then we descended North French Spring Fork of Happy Canyon.
-This was quite exciting as it involved route finding (no trail here).
-We came across three black donkeys who live happily down there in a green(ish) valley.
-They took one look at us and ran.
+Finding the top of the descent down the steep canyon walls was quite exciting as it involved a fair bit of route finding (no trail here).
+Along the way we came across three black donkeys who live happily down there in a green(ish) valley…… they took one look at us and ran.

 The second best thing about Happy Canyon, after the water, is that it turns into a slot Canyon for the last mile and a bit.
-So so beautiful!
+So, so beautiful!